 Section references are to the Internal Revenue Code unless otherwise noted.

 For the latest information about developments related to Form 8850 and its instructions, such as legislation enacted after they were published, go to www.irs.gov/form8850.

-The work opportunity credit has been extended to cover certain individuals who begin working for you before January 1, 2014.
+The work opportunity credit has been extended to cover certain individuals who began working for you after December 31, 2013, and before January 1, 2015.
 For information about transitional relief, see When and Where To File.

-The empowerment zone designations generally expired at the end of 2011.
-However, the American Taxpayer Relief Act of 2012 provides for an extension of the designations to the end of 2013.
+Empowerment zone designations generally expired at the end of 2013.
+However, the Tax Increase Prevention Act of 2014 provides for an extension of the designations to the end of 2014.
 For details, see Empowerment Zones.

-Employers use Form 8850 to pre-screen and to make a written request to their state workforce agency (SWA) to certify an individual as a member of a targeted group for purposes of qualifying for the work opportunity credit.
+Employers use Form 8850 to pre-screen and to make a written request to the state workforce agency (SWA) of the state in which their business is located (where the employee works) to certify an individual as a member of a targeted group for purposes of qualifying for the work opportunity credit.

 Submitting Form 8850 to the SWA is but one step in the process of qualifying for the work opportunity credit.
 The state work opportunity tax credit (WOTC) coordinator for the SWA must certify the job applicant is a member of a targeted group.
 After starting work, the employee must meet the minimum number-of-hours-worked requirement for the work opportunity credit.
 Generally, an employer elects to take the credit by filing Form 5884, Work Opportunity Credit.
 However, a tax-exempt organization that hires a qualified veteran should report the work opportunity credit on Form 5884-C, Work Opportunity Credit for Qualified Tax-Exempt Organizations Hiring Qualified Veterans.